 Fig.~\ref{Perceived_signals} shows the different perceived signals of the pilot using these two algorithms in comparison with the motion sensation of the real vehicle driver (reference signal).
 Both algorithms achieve comparable magnitudes for the lateral specific force.
-However, the shape of the pilot sensation signal generated by the RL-based MCA perfectly follows the shape of the reference signal compared with the optimized CW.
-Specifically, the false cues (at around $t=4.5s$ and $t=10.5s$) that are generated by the optimized CW filter are decreased remarkably using the RL-based MCA.
+However, the shape of the perceived signal produced by the RL-based MCA follows the shape of the reference signal considerably better compared to the optimized CW.
+Specifically, the false cues (at around $t=4.5$ s and $t=10.5$ s) that are generated by the optimized CW filter are decreased remarkably using the RL-based MCA.
 This is of particular significance as these can lead to the occurrence of motion sickness.
 Additionally, Fig. \ref{Perceived_errors} shows the errors of the sensed signals of both algorithms and the perceptional limitations \cite{1985Reid_ARTC}.
 Here it can be seen that the resulting error of the sensed angular velocity for both algorithms stays within those defined perceptual limitations.
 The RL-based MCA approaches the threshold limitation more closely and thus makes better use of the available margin to perform the tilt coordination compared with the optimized CW filter.
 In addition, the use of the optimized CW filter leads to a significant delay of the signal.

 In Table~\ref{metrics} the performance metrics of the RL-based MCA and the optimized CW are presented.
 These are the RMS errors and the correlation coefficients of the signals sensed using the two algorithms compared to the sensed reference signals.
 The consideration of these metrics is based on the work of Asadi et al. \cite{2016Asadi_ARTC}.
 They proposed the use of Pearson's correlation coefficient to evaluate the shape following in addition to the evaluation of the RMS error.
 The implementation of the RL-based MCA leads to an amelioration of the value of the correlation coefficient for both rotational and translational channel directions in comparison to the use of the optimized CW MCA.
 The RMS error of the sensed specif force between the real vehicle driver and pilot can be reduced for the translational motions.
 This is also due to the increase in the usage of the tilt coordination, which in turn is reflected in the rise of the rotational RMS error.
 However, this has no negative impact on the quality of the simulation, since the error, as shown for the whole trajectory in Fig.~\ref{Perceived_errors}, is below the perception threshold.